 There are 48 community foundations across the UK and UKCF is the umbrella body.
-We provide advice and support to our member community foundations and support UK-wide clients such as Big Lottery and Comic Relief get funding, via community foundations, to where it’s needed most.
+We provide advice and support to our member community foundations and help UK-wide clients such as Big Lottery and Comic Relief channel funding, via community foundations, to where it’s needed most.

 But it’s what the community foundations do that’s really interesting…

 Local charitable giving is experiencing resurgence as people become more aware of the need in their own communities.

 The really great news is that there are thousands of committed individuals and groups in the UK working hard to support those who are vulnerable and engaginglocal people in making their particular community a thriving and happy place to live.
 These community groups and small charities are on the front line, tackling really difficult issues and having incredibly positive impacts.
 But they, in turn, need the support of others.

 However, with thousands of community groups and charities in each area, it is not easy knowing where to start.

 As impartial, local, grant-making organisations, community foundations fill this gap.
 Their expert, local knowledge means that they can provide donors with information about local needs, what groups are tackling which issues, and how donations can be strategic and best support the community.

 Community foundations know that sometimes a small change makes a really big difference in a person’s life…

 …and we’re pleased that many others recognise that we’re so well placed to make these changes possible.
 We work with individuals, families, trusts and businesses to make sure that money that they put aside to help small charitable causes, gets there, and makes a difference.
 It’s as simple as that.

 We help the below organisations (and many more - both big and small) with their charitable ambitions, whatever they may be: